qhv1/CS1632_Fall2020/exercises/3/README.md

 ## Task 3: Export test suite to JUnit class

 Once you are done writing your Selenium test suite, let's try exporting the test suite in Selenium IDE to a Java JUnit test class.
-Let's first try the "Export" feature with the [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) project file provided to you.
-Save your current project and open the provided file.

 Follow these instructions: